Home page Site search Site index

 That's tragic.
 Human beings were God's crowning act of creation.
 Even today there's still evidence of that.
 The rich cultural traditions of Haiti are a delightful treat for tourists.
 That's true also of Zambia or Peru or New Zealand.
 The photographers of National Geographic traipse around the globe, thrilling us with photos of the exotic and colorful.
 That inward bent toward sin that was caused by Adam and Eve's disobedience has, however, led people of every age and of every culture to fill their lives "with every kind of wickedness, evil, greed and depravity" (Romans 1:29).

-Our plight as depraved sinners shouts at us from the pages of daily newspapers from Boston to Bangkok.
+Humanity's plight as depraved sinners shouts at us from the pages of daily newspapers from Boston to Bangkok.
 Even utopia-minded historians concede man's inhumanity to man.
 Sociologists and psychologists ponder sin's corroding effects (even if they refuse to call it "sin").

 While the history of any nation can easily illustrate sin's cataclysmic effects, let's take Haiti as our "Exhibit A." This small nation lies just east of Cuba on the western third of a mountainous island called Hispaniola.
 It was this island that Christopher Columbus discovered in 1492.